vPeteWalker/EraComboBootcamp/configure_mssql/configure_mssql.rst

    .. note::

-      If *MSSQLSERVER* doesn't automatically populate in the *Instance* field, this could indicate that the Windows Firewall in your *UserXX*\ **-MSSQLSourceVM** VM may not have been disabled correctly.
+      If *MSSQLSERVER* doesn't automatically populate in the *Instance* field, this could indicate that the Windows Firewall in your *USERXX*\ **-MSSQLSourceVM** VM may not have been disabled correctly.

    .. figure:: images/12.png